Fed minutes suggest increasing tensions on inflation shortfall

 The committee questioned why financial conditions had not tightened despite recent rate rises and a few said equity prices were elevated.

-U.S. stock prices edged lower after the minutes were released and yields on U.S. government debt rose slightly while the dollar firmed against a basket of currencies.
+U.S. stock prices were up slightly at the close of trade while yields on U.S. government debt dipped.
+The dollar was little changed against a basket of currencies.

-Last month's 8-1 vote to lift the benchmark interest rate another quarter percentage point, a third hike in six months, signaled the Fed's confidence in a growing U.S. economy and the eventual inflationary effects of low unemployment.
+Last month's 8-1 vote to lift the benchmark interest rate another quarter percentage point, its second this year, signaled the Fed's confidence in a growing U.S. economy and the eventual inflationary effects of low unemployment.

 In a press conference at the time, Fed Chair Janet Yellen described a recent decline in inflation as temporary and the central bank kept its forecast of one more rate rise this year and three the next.